 When leaving your ferry at Le Havre, be very careful indeed if you have a roof load or a caravan.
 There are some underpasses on the main route which are only 2.2m high.
 If you have your wits about you then you can go around them.

 Hull and Newcastle

 From Newcastle with DFDS now you can only get to Amsterdam, which is still quite a drive from France.
 There are also P&O crossings from Hull to Holland and Belgium.
 Zeebrugge is really only a very short distance from Calais.
-It’s a convenient port for a French holiday.
+It’s a convenient port for a route to France.
 We’ve done the Hull to Zeebrugge crossing a few times and it’s very pleasant.
 It’s overnight and everyone has a cabin.
 It’s very family friendly as there is a children’s disco and soft play.
 You can opt for elaborate dining with vast carveries and a big breakfast if you have space for it.

 We don’t usually bother dining but order hot drinks delivered to the cabin in the morning instead.
 The cost reflects the long journey but it’s in a different league when it comes to your own personal relaxation and energy levels.
 Your holiday starts as soon as you are on board.

 We have to keep my husband’s days off work to a minimum so one of the best routes to France we ever did involved setting off after work one evening from Harrogate.
 We drove 3 hours and stopped in a budget hotel in Bishop’s Stortford around 9pm.
 At 7am the next morning we drove the 90 minutes to Eurotunnel for an 11:15 departure.
 We were in France for lunch and there was plenty of time for an onward journey.
 By teatime we arrived in the Nantes area and felt fine.